chrizzTs/Who-U/README.md

 **Scripts**
-The folder `scripts` includes all javascripts.
-All templates have their own javascript file.
+The folder `scripts` includes all JavaScripts.
+All templates have their own JavaScript file.
-The main function of the javascript files is to provide a controller for each template which handles the user's interaction with the UI.
+The main function of the JavaScript files is to provide a controller for each template which handles the user's interaction with the UI.
 It modifies the UI according to the Users's actions.
 The files are usually structured like this:

 ```javascript